Zenexer/internet-reference/Mac Keyboard Symbols.md

 Some entries are missing key names; these don't map to physical keys.

-LTR indicates usage with left-to-right languages: that means text flows from left to right, such as in most Western languages.
+LTR indicates usage with left-to-right languages, meaning text flows from left to right, such as in most Western languages.
 RTL indicates the opposite.
 Many keyboards have both Delete Left and Delete Right, regardless of text direction.

 ISO indicates a symbol designated by an ISO standard.
 ISO standard symbols aren't necessarily used by Mac.